-While there are two main types of residential solar panels their dozens of brands and versions of each type.
-In this guide, we will stick to discussing the types of panels, if you’re interested in a guide that deep dives into individual products and brand variants check out this guide for the best solar panels on the market today.
+In this guide, we will stick to discussing the types of solar panels.
+If you are interested in deep diving into individual products and brand variants, check out this guide for the best solar panels on the market today.

 Sleek and efficient, monocrystalline (also called “mono”) solar panels are regarded as the premium option for home solar systems.
 Many people opt for their black modern look and superior efficiency.

 While the efficiency of panels will differ by brand and other factors, monocrystalline cells can be over 20% efficient.
 This means they are able to turn 20% of the sun's UV rays into energy.

 Although mono cells are the most efficient material, there is some inefficiency associated with the actual panel.
 Monocrystalline panes are only 17-22% efficient but still tend to be the most efficient out there.

 To manufacture monocrystalline solar cells a seed crystal is submerged in a liquid of pure silicon bath.
 When the crystal is removed from the liquid silicon a cylindrical piece of silicon is formed - similar to the way candles are made.
 This method is called the Czochralski Method, named after the Polish scientist Jan Czochralski who developed it in 1916.

 After the cylindrical piece of silicon is formed it is cut into smaller round discs making silicon wafers.
 The wafers are then trimmed into squares and assembled on the panel.
 The wasted silicon from the cutting process is part of the reason mono is more expensive.

 Monocrystalline cells are black.
 The color comes from how they are made but the black color also allows them to produce more energy.